 1. Four Night Rider – The Rural Alberta Advantage – Hometowns

 Besides being based in Toronto and name-checking my mom’s home province in their name, The Rural Alberta Advantage delivered of the most out-of-the-blue surprises of the year.
 After stumbling on Hometowns via eMusic I was hooked for weeks.
-The vocals are a bit Neutral Milk Hotel but if you never got into (or heard of) those guys, don’t worry, this album is all pounding heartbeats and earnestness and will leave you humming for sure.
+The vocals are a bit Neutral Milk Hotel but if you never got into (or heard of) those guys, don’t worry, this album is all pounding heartbeats and earnestness and what happens if a female takes viagra will leave you humming for sure.

 2. Does This Mean You’re Moving On? – The Airborne Toxic Event – S/T

 After reading the band’s open letter to Pitchfork (a response to the websites juvenile lambasting of their album) I couldn’t help but investigate the tunes behind the ‘tude.
 Lets just say this Los Feliz based quintet makes me proud to be from L.A.

 3. High Lonesome – The Gaslight Anthem – The ’59 Sound

 Some say The Gaslight Anthem sound just like fellow New Jersey native Bruce Springstean.
 However, while The Boss makes me a bit slepy, listening to The ’59 Sound makes me want to drop the windows and gas pedal.
 Mind your local speed limits, kids.

 4. Young Love (Shoes Mix) – Mystery Jets – Twenty One